cloudstax/firecamp/containersvc/swarm/README.md

 It looks better to run the FireCamp manageserver container on the Swarm manager nodes, and talk with Swarm manager via the unix socket.
 The customer could easily add FireCamp to the existing or new swarm cluster.
 The FireCamp manageserver container is very light.
 It is ok to run on the swarm manager node.

 Docker swarm service could [pass the task slot in the volume source name](https://docs.docker.com/docker-for-aws/persistent-data-volumes/#use-a-unique-volume-per-task-using-ebs) to the volume plugin.
 So the volume plugin could directly know which member the container is for.
+This works for the single availability zone cluster.
+One EBS volume is binded to one availability zone.
+In the multi-zones cluster, Docker Swarm task slot is not aware of the availability zone.

 # Install FireCamp on the existing Swarm cluster